lcherone/now-vue-express/README.md

 - `public` and `src` directories, containing the Vue project files.
 - `.env` files ready for whatnot.

-Upon build a `dist` direcotry will where built files will be served from, i.e now's webroot `/`.
+Bog standard, upon build a `dist` directory will be created which built files will be served from, now's webroot `/`.

 #### Local Development